Skip to content

 Contract Samples for Editing and Proofreading Services

-After you have chosen your editor (or agreed to edit a product) these sample contracts can be used by the editor or the writer (client)
+After you have chosen your editor (or agreed to edit a product) these sample contracts can be used by the

 Read More